JCNTH/trackingdemo/backend/CAPABILITIES.md

 ## Current Pipeline: What We CAN Do ✅

+**Description:** These are the capabilities currently implemented and working in the system.

 ### 1. 2D Pose Estimation

+**What it does:** Extracts 33 body keypoints from each video frame using MediaPipe.

 ```
 ✅ 33 body keypoints per frame (MediaPipe)
 ✅ Normalized coordinates [0-1]